hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

    The resolution is to offload this duty off the platform and allow Services to use whatever file format that suits them as described earlier.

-### Data storage

-All of the data related to Active and Candidate Roster will be stored in the State.
-There will continue to be components used in creating the Roster - such as the private EC (elliptic curve) key, the RSA private key and the signing X509Certificate certificate - that will be stored on disk.
-However, it is up to Services to manage the lifecycle of these files, and not the platform.

-There will not be any other separate artifacts stored elsewhere (e.g., directly on disk.).

 ### Roster changes needed for Components

 #### Block Proof